a passion for

 2011: Environmental Merit Award, U.S. Environmental Protection Agency, New England Office

-Many of the environmental initiatives that we adopt as a company begin in our North American workshops, where they’re spearheaded by people who, because they know their jobs inside and out, are experts on finding better and more eco-friendly ways of working.
+Many of the environmental initiatives that we adopt as a company begin in our North American workshops, where they’re spearheaded by people who are experts on finding better and more eco-friendly ways of working.

 We use finishes that are low in volatile organic compounds (low-VOC) and in hazardous air pollutants (low-HAP), including many water-based finishes on our upholstered furniture.
 Air stays cleaner, from our workshops all the way to your home.